rferg/tandem-blog-posts/rails-mediator/article.md

 With each loop in the `after_save` method, we get the first unpublished event on the model, set `published` to `true`, and publish it to the mediator.
 We break out of the loop when there are no more published events.
 We do this one event at a time and re-evaluate `model.domain_events` on each loop because it's possible that one of the event handlers added more events to the model in question.
 Iterating over the events once and publishing each of them would miss those events.

 That completes our `ApplicationRecord` setup.
 Now, any model is capable of publishing events.
-All that's left now is to define our `PostTagged` event and the handler for it.  `PostTagged` is simple enough; it inherits from `ApplicationEvent` and has attributes for a `Post` and a `Tag` whose values are passed through the constructor.
+All that remains is to define our `PostTagged` event and the handler for it.  `PostTagged` is simple enough; it inherits from `ApplicationEvent` and has attributes for a `Post` and a `Tag` whose values are passed through the constructor.

 ```ruby
 module Events